Sepsis, the silent killer

 - has a rash that does not fade when you press it

 - has a fit or convulsion

-It is advised that should your child fall into any of the above areas then go straight to your A & E or call 999 immediately.
+It is advised that, should your child have any of these symptoms, you go straight to your A & E or call 999 immediately.